Water-permeable pavements

 Difficulty

-The degree of difficulty depends on the pavement chosen.
-A clinker paving must usually be installed by a professional.
-A paving of tree bark can be laid by almost anyone.
+The degree of difficulty depends on the type of paving chosen.
+Clinker paving usually has to be laid by a professional.
+Almost anyone can lay bark paving.

 Earthmoving